darylteo/rxjava-promises/README.md

 Only Java and Groovy are supported currently.
 More languages should come (if interest is high).

+### Overall Documentation and Testing Quality

+This code-base is currently lacking in this area, and I hope I will improve this thoroughly in the future.

 ## Documentation ##

 View the README.md in each project for documentation.